STORY OF HOW RITAKINS

 January 2003:

-Since Rockin Rita knocked me down running over my ankles me last summer she has been so sweet, so very careful and patient with me.
+Since Rockin’ Rita ran over my ankles me last summer she has been so sweet, so very careful with me.
 I'm still skittish around her!
-Often feeling nervous around a horse might trigger a horse to feel nervous themselves but Ritakins been unbelievably affectionate & patient with me.
+Often feeling nervous around a horse triggers them to feel nervous themselves but Ritakin has been unbelievably affectionate & patient with me.
 Maybe she feels bad?
 Maybe?
 Don't know.

-This adventure has given me new respect for people who have horses with full time jobs!
-I've had allot of experiences I've only heard others speak of.. i.e. breaking solid ice in the water buckets; carrying a 60' hose into the house to thaw out without anyone seeing ! he he! ; hoses busting because of the cold [yup! that was this morning's latest adventure!]
+This adventure has given me a whole new respect for people who have horses and full time jobs!
+I've had allot of experiences recently that I've only heard others speak of.. i.e. breaking solid ice in the water buckets; carrying a 60' hose into the house to thaw without anyone seeing me! he he! ; hoses busting because of the cold [yup! that was this morning's latest adventure!]

 We haven't had snow in years and now it seems to be snowing every week or couple times each week... and oh boy! do I love it!! took so more pictures from my window.. if they are decent I'll send them. got too bundled up tonight to feed dinner and do my pasture walk HA! felt like one of the little kids who's so overdressed they can hardly move!!
 ROFLMAO!!